-To the Board of Directors and Shareholders of Blue Water Master Fund Ltd. - Blue Capital Global Reinsurance SA-I
+The Board of Directors and Shareholders Blue Water Master Fund Ltd. - Blue Capital Global Reinsurance SA-I

-We have audited the accompanying financial statements of Blue Water Master Fund Ltd. - Blue Capital Global Reinsurance SA-I (the "Master Fund"), which comprise the statements of assets and liabilities, including the condensed schedules of investments, as of 31 December 2014 and 2013, and the related statements of operations, of changes in net assets and of cash flows for the year ended 31 December 2014 and the period 1 January 2013 (commencement of operations) to 31 December 2013.
+We have audited the accompanying financial statements of Blue Water Master Fund Ltd. - Blue Capital Global Reinsurance SA-I (the "Master Fund"), which comprise the statement of assets and liabilities, including the condensed schedule of investments, as of December 31, 2015, and the related statements of operations, changes in net assets and cash flows for the year then ended, and the related notes to the financial statements.

-Management's responsibility for the financial statements
+Management's Responsibility for the Financial Statements

-Management is responsible for the preparation and fair presentation of the financial statements in accordance with accounting principles generally accepted in the United States of America; this includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these financial statements in conformity with U.S. generally accepted accounting principles; this includes the design, implementation and maintenance of internal control relevant to the preparation and fair presentation of financial statements that are free of material misstatement, whether due to fraud or error.

-Auditor's responsibility
+Auditor's Responsibility

-Our responsibility is to express an opinion on the financial statements based on our audits.
-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+Our responsibility is to express an opinion on these financial statements based on our audit.
+We conducted our audit in accordance with auditing standards generally accepted in the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.

 An audit involves performing procedures to obtain audit evidence about the amounts and disclosures in the financial statements.
-The procedures selected depend on our judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
-In making those risk assessments, we consider internal control relevant to the Master Fund's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Master Fund's internal control.
+The procedures selected depend on the auditor's judgment, including the assessment of the risks of material misstatement of the financial statements, whether due to fraud or error.
+In making those risk assessments, the auditor considers internal control relevant to the entity's preparation and fair presentation of the financial statements in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control.
 Accordingly, we express no such opinion.
 An audit also includes evaluating the appropriateness of accounting policies used and the reasonableness of significant accounting estimates made by management, as well as evaluating the overall presentation of the financial statements.
-We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our audit opinion.